Getting Started - Webdriver.io

 Let’s use the following settings:

-2. Source: Upload Files + Create/Edit.
+- Source: Upload.
 We can also connect our scenario to version control, but for now let’s just create the files in the browser.

 The default configuration file Testable provides uses Mocha as the testing framework and runs the test in Chrome.
 You are welcome to use other testing frameworks and capabilities as well.